Dana-sjovie/Python/README.md

 # Python Projects
-Python code used to develop games which showcase my skills using Python
+All Python code has been saved under the game in which it is and all games were developed to showcase my skills using Python